huggingface/blog/fine-tune-w2v2-bert.md

  'ө': 34}
 ```

-Cool, we see that all letters of the alphabet occur in the dataset (which is not really surprising) and we also extracted the special character `" "`.
+Cool, we see that all letters of the Mongolian alphabet occur in the dataset (which is not really surprising) and we also extracted the special character `" "`.
 Note that we did not exclude this special character because:

-The model has to learn to predict when a word is finished or else the model prediction would always be a sequence of chars which would make it impossible to separate words from each other.
+the model has to learn to predict when a word is finished or else the model prediction would always be a sequence of chars which would make it impossible to separate words from each other.

 One should always keep in mind that pre-processing is a very important step before training your model.
 E.g., we don't want our model to differentiate between `a` and `A` just because we forgot to normalize the data.
 The difference between `a` and `A` does not depend on the "sound" of the letter at all, but more on grammatical rules - *e.g.* use a capitalized letter at the beginning of the sentence.
 So it is sensible to remove the difference between capitalized and non-capitalized letters so that the model has an easier time learning to transcribe speech.
+You can read more about the effects of pre-processing on the ASR task in the [Audio Transformers Course](https://huggingface.co/learn/audio-course/chapter5/evaluation#normalisation).

 To make it clearer that `" "` has its own token class, we give it a more visible character `|`.
 In addition, we also add an "unknown" token so that the model can later deal with characters not encountered in Common Voice's training set.